 To answer some of the questions I am asked on a regular basis, I put together the guide below to serve as a roadmap of sorts for creatively-minded people (and non-creatives too) to navigate this difficult but necessary subject with ease.

 The first step on the journey is to pick your operating system (OS).
 The operating system is the software that runs your computer the way it does.
 The two most common are Mac and Windows.
 I have used every version of Windows going back to 3.1 (released in 1992), and I have used Mac for professional work for nearly a decade (and currently use both), so I feel like I can give an impartial perspective on the issue.
-Most people already have a preference on this because of what they are accustomed to, so I will keep this brief, but it is a necessary question to ask, especially for creative professionals.
+Most people already have a preference for this because of what they are accustomed to, so I will keep this brief, but it is a necessary question to ask, especially for creative professionals.

 I am frequently asked by college students which operating system I would recommend.
-I usually state that Adobe Creative software runs equally well on both, and at the end of the day, creative professionals (and students) will spend much more time in the Adobe suite than they will interacting with the OS.
+I usually state that Adobe Creative software runs equally well on both, and at the end of the day, creative professionals (and students) will spend much more time in the Adobe suite than they will interact with the OS.
 Years ago, Mac had some technical reasons why it was superior for creatives, which is why it is still the industry standard, but today it’s simply a matter of preference for most people, and both have merit.
 Macs utilize a new file system (introduced with High Sierra), but Windows supports better color management.
 Macs are more efficient with memory (more about this later), while Windows has a greater ability for customization.
 Macs typically have better battery life due to their engineering, but Windows computers usually have more attractive price points.

-Operating system affects a lot of how we interact with the computer and thus people have strong opinions about which is best.
+The operating system affects a lot of how we interact with the computer and thus people have strong opinions about which is best.
 Ultimately, choose whichever you are more comfortable with using in a work environment.
 If you choose Mac, you can skip the next section; it’s for Windows users trying to select a manufacturer.

 The processor (or CPU) is a very important spec for creatives.
 I definitely recommend Intel over AMD at the moment, although both companies will leap over each other at different points.
 Currently, I believe Intel to have a slight edge.
 Intel has three lines of processors that most consumers will want to be familiar with—the budget i3, the middle-of-the-road i5, and the high-performance i7.
 There is a new tier, i9, but this won’t find its way into affordable computers for a while yet.
 The i3 is really only useful for business applications (Microsoft Office, QuickBooks, etc.) and web browsing.
 The i3 would be great if you used your computer for basic computing tasks and/or web development.
 The m3 found on the entry-level Surface Pro has an edge over the i3 and could work for light media work, especially photo editing or graphic design.
 Next up, the i5 is the minimum for working with video and heavier applications like Blender or After Effects, although you may find yourself waiting longer for renders and for exporting video.
 Finally, the i7 processor is ideal for creative projects and will save you time if you can afford a computer that sports one.